numbats/summer-vis-inf/README.md

 * **Write a summary as you read.**
 * Commit summaries and other additions regularly to this repo.
 * Over summer break, get the R Shiny experiment working and embed your own lineup.

+## 2020/01/07:

+* [carry over] get the R Shiny experiment working and embed your own lineup
+* Work through the code by Kaiwen to get the confounded conditional residual.